Up until 1876 the owners of the house appeared to live there.

 The 1899 Rate Book shows Charles as the occupant of 48 High Street.

-Charles’s wife, Flora Burnell was born in Cannington, Somerset on 6th March 1869.
-They married in 1899 in Bristol and had one son, Raymond Thomas born on 7th August 1900.
+Charles’s wife, Flora (or Florence) Burnell was born in Cannington, Somerset on 6th March 1869.
+They married on 16th August 1899 in Bristol.
+Flora was the daughter of Richard Burnell a gardener who had died before she was married.
+They had one son, Raymond Thomas born on 7th August 1900.
 A daughter, Ivy Gwendoline, was baptised on 10th June 1903 when Charles was still living in Pullins Green.
 The baptism record shows his wife as Florence.
 We have no further records of Ivy Eddington.

 Charles played the cornet and there are several photographs of young Charles together with the Gleemen or as a member of the Thornbury Brotherhood (see image on the right taken in 1912).
 We also have below a copy of a photograph of Charles as a member of the Thornbury Society of Change Ringers taken in 1897.
 There is a thumbnail image of this photograph on the left below.
 Please click on it for a larger image.
 You will note that Charles is disabled and used a crutch at this time.
 He was an active member of the Workingmen’s Club, of which he was an officer at various times.
 A newspaper article of October 1896 shows that he had combined his interests by playing the cornet at a concert of the workingmen’s club.

 On December 18th 1903 the newspaper reported that Charles Eddington was one of the people fined for refusing to have their children vaccinated against smallpox.
 Compulsory vaccination had been enforced in England since 1853.
 This was a controversial issue as although smallpox caused large scale fatalities and terrible disfigurement some parents obviously had concerns for the risk to their children of vaccination and others resented compulsion as an attack on human liberty.